Preparing for Move-in

 Rooms in the Cuicacalli Suites are furnished with a bed, desk (with attached bookshelves), chair, wardrobe and dresser.
 Each suite also has a living area that holds a three-seat couch, one-seat lounge chair, coffee table, end table, floor lamp, dining table and four chairs.
 The suite also has a mini-kitchenette with a full-size refrigerator, sink and microwave (additional appliances are not allowed).
 The bedrooms and the common living area of the suite are carpeted.

 Visit the Living Choices page for a more detailed description of included amenities and furnishings for the halls.

 Money, Money, Money

 A common question is how much money should I bring?
-You should arrive with enough money to purchase books and supplies for your classes (approximately $400-$500) and to buy meals until your meal plan begins on the first day of classes.
+You should arrive with enough money to purchase books and supplies for your classes (approximately $400-$500).
 If you are receiving financial aid, it is possible that all of your available financial aid funds will be used to cover the cost of your registration fees and housing.
 Know how much financial aid you are receiving, make a budget, and make sure you have enough funds to cover expenses throughout the semester.